paulstraw/FancySelect/readme.md

+# NOTICE: FancySelect is no longer actively maintained.

+Now that it's possible to easily style `select` elements in all major browsers, I am no longer maintaining FancySelect.
+Native `select`s are more usable and accessible, and you should probably use them.
+You're welcome to use FancySelect, but for the time being it is not officially supported.

+Feel free to yell at me on Twitter about this: https://twitter.com/paulstraw

+-paul

 FancySelect
 ===========

-A better select for discerning web developers everywhere, lovingly crafted by [Octopus Creative](http://octopuscreative.com).
+A better select for discerning web developers everywhere, lovingly crafted by [Paul Straw](http://paulstraw.com).
 You can download it here, or [check out the demo](http://code.octopuscreative.com/fancyselect/).

 Basic Usage
 -----------